programminghistorian/jekyll/en/lessons/interactive-visualization-with-plotly.md

 ### Prerequisites

-In order to follow this tutorial, it is assumed that you have:
+In order to follow this lesson, it is assumed that you have:

 - Installed [Python 3](https://www.python.org/downloads/) and the [`pip` package installer](https://pypi.org/project/pip/)
 - An intermediate level understanding of the Python programming language
 - Some familiarity with [pandas](https://perma.cc/UT9Y-KR76) and [NumPy](https://perma.cc/JQW9-AM8Y), which should also be installed
 - Knowledge of basic data visualization techniques (especially bar charts, histograms and scatterplots)
-- Some familiarity with data preprocessing (we will be using pandas in this tutorial)
+- Some familiarity with data preprocessing (we will be using pandas)

-This tutorial was developed using Jupyter Notebook.
-For those who are unfamiliar with this software, the *Programming Historian* offers an excellent tutorial on how to create, edit and export Jupyter notebooks [here](/en/lessons/jupyter-notebooks).
-You may also follow this tutorial using your own preferred code editor (VSCode, PyCharm, etc.).
+This lesson was developed using Jupyter Notebook.
+For those who are unfamiliar with this software, the *Programming Historian* offers an excellent lesson on how to create, edit and export Jupyter notebooks [here](/en/lessons/jupyter-notebooks).
+You may also follow this lesson using your own preferred code editor (VSCode, PyCharm, etc.).

 ### What is Plotly?

 Plotly is a company which provides a number of open-source libraries allowing users to build interactive graphs.
 Unlike static images, Plotly graphs can respond to user actions with popup labels, pan-and-zoom abilities, faceted data displays, and more.
 Plotly libraries are available in Python &mdash; the focus of this tutorial &mdash; as well as various programming languages, including R and Julia.[^1] A wide variety of graphs is available through Plotly libraries, ranging from the statistical or scientific to the financial or geographic.
 These graphs can be displayed using various methods, including Jupyter notebooks, HTML files, and web applications produced with Plotly's Dash framework.
 Static (non-interactive) graphs can also be exported either as raster or vector images.

 <div class="alert alert-warning">
-<b>Throughout this tutorial, Plotly graphs will be displayed as static images.
+<b>Throughout this lesson, Plotly graphs will be displayed as static images.
 To access their interactive features, either click on the image or the link in the caption below the image.</b>
 </div>

 ### Plotly's Python Graphing Library: Plotly Express vs. Plotly Graph Objects vs. Plotly Dash